 When a child enters the foster care system because his or her home is no longer safe, a judge may appoint a committed volunteer to help them.
 That volunteer is called a Court Appointed Special Advocate®, or CASA.

 CASA volunteers are screened and highly trained and then appointed by judges to represent and advocate for a child’s best interests in the child protection system.
 CASA volunteers are each assigned to help one child or set of siblings at a time, so they can focus on giving that child or sibling group the individualized advocacy and attention they need.
 CASA volunteers save taxpayers money and children’s futures by helping children find a safe, permanent homes as soon as possible.

-CASA of Matagorda and Wharton Counties provides valuable volunteer advocacy for every abused child in the area.
+Gulf Coast CASA, serving Brazoria, Matagorda, and Wharton Counties provides valuable volunteer advocacy for every abused child in the area.
 CASA volunteers serve as the “eyes and ears” for the judge in child welfare cases.
 This includes researching each child’s situation and making objective recommendations to help them reclaim their childhoods from abuse and neglect.
 CASA volunteers are frequently the only stable presence in these children’s lives as they navigate the foster care system.